GetSetAbhi/High-Level-System-Design/common_points/README.md

 * If one server crashes, another server instantly takes over.
 * The user still places orders without noticing anything broke.

+# Durability

+Durability is about data not being lost, even if things crash or fail.

+If reliability = system keeps working, then durability = your data stays safe no matter what.

+Super short example (pair it with the previous one):

+Same food delivery app:
+* You place an order and it gets confirmed.
+* Suddenly, the server crashes.
+* When the system comes back, your order is still there.

+👉 That persistence of data = durability.

 # Common Points for System Design
 ---